huohuoren4/docs/python/flask/user_guide/pattern/javascript.md

 ## Making a Request with fetch {#making-a-request-with-fetch}

-[fetch()](https://developer.mozilla.org/Web/API/Fetch_API) takes two arguments, a URL and an object with other options, and returns a [Promise](https://developer.mozilla.org/Web/JavaScript/Reference/Global_Objects/Promise).
+`fetch()` takes two arguments, a URL and an object with other options, and returns a `Promise`.
 We won’t cover all the available options, and will only use `then()` on the promise, not other callbacks or `await` syntax.
 Read the linked MDN docs for more information about those features.

 By default, the GET method is used.
 If the response contains JSON, it can be used with a `then()` callback chain.